-However, the balance has very often tipped in the favor of “What do I get out of this?” and when you focus on what do you get out of something, even if you get the results, they will tend not to stick or not to be very well.
+However, the balance has very often tipped in favor of “What do I get out of this?” and when you focus on what you get out of something, even if you get the results, they will tend not to stick or not to be very well.

 If you’ve got a channel like me, my channel is all about me.
 Therefore, the one thing that should be consistent is me.
 I’m not doing any more videos like the dancing ones where it’s not me as the main part of the video.

 I’m also focusing down on 1 video a day because I realized that if I want you to set up notifications, it’s a bit unreasonable for me to expect you to watch 3 videos a day, especially when those are often 30-minutes to 60-minutes or more in total time.

 Viewers who have notifications on are part of the most influential viewers on the channel.
 For viewers who have notifications on and watch every single video or see those notifications on their phone, the way viewers respond to notifications is critical for the YouTube algorithm and recommending content.

 In my analytics and stats, there is an opportunity for me to improve on my channel.
 What you’ll notice here is that there are only 22% recommendations and this is the lowest percentage it’s ever been.
 It happened after deleting the hacking videos.

 Only 22% of my views are from YouTube’s content recommendation and that’s low.
 It means that almost all Youtube subscribers are watching my content.
 I must do a great job and think about how to give you the most value as a subscriber.

 What I have noticed is I have not done very well listening.
 I was publishing 3 videos a day which was too many, especially when people keep saying, “Jerry, how do you put so many videos?”

 Poll: What is your favorite outfit for me to wear in videos?